-In this example, there are three possible vehicle types each with its own Job.
-The barcode scan will select the correct Job (enabling the tool) and the scan will be stored into ID#1.
+In this example, there are three possible vehicle types each with its own job.
+The barcode scan will select the correct job (enabling the tool) and the scan will be stored into ID#1.

-Mask ID type Action Rese et ID
+Mask ID type Action Rese

 ID#1 ID# 2 ID# 3 ID#4

-"VIN7" ID#1 Select Job# 1 20 20 2 2
+"VIN7" ID#1 Select Job# 1 No No No No

-"VIN8" ID#1 Select Job# 2 20 20 2 2
+"VIN8" ID#1 Select Job# 2 No No No No

-"VIN9" ID#1 Select Job# 3 20 20 2 2
+"VIN9" ID#1 Select Job# 3 No No No No

-The tool enable/disable will be controlled by the Job settings; the correct Job will be selected by the barcode scan.
+The tool enable/disable will be controlled by the job settings; the correct job will be selected by the barcode scan.
 The "ID Required to Enable the Tool" feature does not need to be utilized.

 Required Identifiers for Tool Enable

-ID#1 ID#2 ID#3 ID#4
+ID#1 ID#1 ID#2 ID#3 ID#4

 No No No No

-These settings are irrelevant as the only way to enable the tool is with a new Job and the only way to select a new Job is to scan a new barcode.
+These settings are irrelevant since the only way to enable the tool is with a new job and the only way to select a new job is to scan a new barcode.